-There are thousands, in fact probably hundreds of thousands of companies that you can outsource your online development to.
-We have already covered the benefits of using an industry specific partner in previous posts.
+There are thousands, in fact, probably hundreds of thousands of companies to which you can outsource your online development.
+We’ve already covered the benefits of using an industry-specific partner in previous posts.

 There was a time when all companies had offices.
-The whole company showed up at the same time every morning. and there were layers of bureaucracy, oversight and supervision from the bottom of the company all the way to the top.
-Successful companies all had layers at the top too.
-Presidents, vice presidents, boards of directors and important shareholders that are often completely detached from the front line.
+The whole company showed up at the same time every morning.
+There were layers of bureaucracy, oversight and supervision.
+(From the bottom of the company to the top).
+Successful companies all had layers at the top too; Presidents, vice presidents, boards of directors and shareholders, all detached from the front line.

-This traditional structure isn’t inherently bad, there are benefits gained by these companies such as economies of scale, branding, monopoly positions and so on.
+This traditional structure isn’t inherently wrong, and there are benefits gained by these companies such as economies of scale, branding, monopoly positions, and so on.

-The problem for you, the customer or client, is that all of this needs to be paid for inside the pricing structure of what you are buying.
+There’s a problem for you, the customer or the client.
+All of this needs to get paid for inside the pricing structure of what you are buying.

-The skills needed to create your new website, email auto-responder or sales page do not need to be possessed by someone who is forced to sit in the same office cubicle day-in day-out.
-In fact, top copywriters and web designers have been seeing the benefits of working remotely for many years now.
+There are skills needed to create your new website, email auto-responder or sales page.
+These do not need to be possessed by someone forced to sit in the same office cubicle day-in-day-out.
+Top copywriters and web designers have been seeing the benefits of working remotely for many years now.

-This is not to say that I prefer non-conformists to work with me at my company… But if there is someone like this who produces amazing work, at a much lower cost than having an employee jammed into an office cubicle… Why live in the past?
+It’s not to say that I prefer non-conformists to work with me at my company.
+If there’s someone like this, who produces amazing work, that’s OK with me.
+If it’s at a lower cost than an employee in an office cubicle, why live in the past?

 Hiring a company that uses outsourced remote staff has some possible disadvantages.
-This is especially the case if the company itself is in another country.
-In the event that you make a bad choice, your options are more limited.
+It’s especially the case if the company itself is in another country.
+If you make a terrible choice, your options are more limited.

 It will be hard for you to go to the head office and ask to speak to the CEO or Managing Director.
-You won’t be able to bang the desk and cause an embarrassing scene in order to get a response.
-A legal case in the event that you are not satisfied will also be tough if the workers are in a different country to you.
+You won’t be able to bang the desk and cause an embarrassing scene to get a response.
+A legal case, if you are not satisfied, will also be severe if the workers are in a different country to you.

 These courses of action tend to be ineffective anyway, even if the company is in the same town as you.
-If you ever get to the stage that you fell the need to lose your temper, or call legal advice, you should realise that you made a really bad choice and wear it.
+If you ever get to the stage that you feel the need to lose your temper or call legal advice, you should realise that you made a terrible choice and wear it.

-Pursuing negative courses of action might tie up even more of your valuable time and attention.
+Pursuing negative, energy-draining courses of action might tie up even more of your valuable time and attention.
 It might be worth it for a shoddy building, but not a website.

 11 reasons why having remote staff makes sense